diegob1212/BIManalyst_g_24/A3/README.md

 5. Automated Classification

-Based on these parameters, the script assigns one of the following results:
+Based on these parameters, the script assigns one of the different results:

-Result	Description
+- PASS	Thickness and concrete class both meet R120 criteria
-✅ PASS	Thickness and concrete class both meet R120 criteria ❌ FAIL	Does not meet one or more requirements
+- FAIL	Does not meet one or more requirements
-⚠️ UNKNOWN	Concrete class not defined but thickness is satisfactory
+- UNKNOWN	Concrete class not defined but thickness is satisfactory

 6. Output and Summary

 The tool prints a detailed wall-by-wall summary in the terminal, listing: